 30125.20—Payments Requiring Foreign Currency

-If the agency has contracted, or been billed or invoiced, in a foreign currency, Fiscal Service can process that payment on the agency’s behalf.
+If the federal entity has contracted, or been billed or invoiced, in a foreign currency, Fiscal Service can process that payment on the federal entity’s behalf.
 Fiscal Service can support foreign payment processing when any of the following conditions apply:

 30125.30—Payments Requiring U.S. Dollars to a Foreign Recipient